4 X 4 6 X 2

 4x4 Systems: Power to All Wheels

 Historically, 4x4 systems have their roots in military and agricultural applications.
 Early 4x4 vehicles were developed to provide reliable transportation in challenging environments.
-The iconic Jeep, originally designed for military use during World War II, is a prime example of an early 4x4 vehicle that demonstrated the capabilities of this drivetrain configuration.
+But the iconic Jeep, originally designed for military use during World War II, is a prime example of an early 4x4 vehicle that demonstrated the capabilities of this drivetrain configuration.
 After the war, 4x4 technology gradually made its way into civilian vehicles, becoming popular among outdoor enthusiasts and those who needed reliable transportation in areas with harsh weather conditions or unpaved roads.
 Over time, 4x4 systems have evolved significantly, with advancements in electronic controls, traction control systems, and suspension technology, making them more sophisticated and user-friendly.

 6x2 Systems: Balancing Load and Efficiency